The top five reasons you should dive in Okinawa (other than the diving)

-While you’re here, make at least one visit to the Okinawa Brewing Company, a local tap house that brews American style ales, or try more traditional Japanese brews at Helios Distillery, Nanto Craft Brewery and Miyakojima Microbrewery.
+While you’re here, make at least one visit to the Okinawa Brewing Company, a local tap house that brews American-style ales, or tries more traditional Japanese brews at Helios Distillery, Nanto Craft Brewery and Miyakojima Microbrewery.

-And you cannot visit Okinawa without sampling the local distilled sake.
-Okinawan Awamori sake is different to sake served in other parts of Japan, not simply because it’s distilled, but because a different type of rice is used in the brewing process.
-The Okinawans use Thai long grain rice and in fact the technique of distilling reached Okinawa in the 15th century from Thailand.
+And you cannot visit Okinawa without sampling the locally distilled sake.
+Okinawan Awamori sake is different from sake served in other parts of Japan, not simply because it’s distilled, but because a different type of rice is used in the brewing process.
+The Okinawans use Thai long grain rice and in fact, the technique of distilling reached Okinawa in the 15th century from Thailand.

 The liqueur is also low in calories, with only around 60% of the calories found in sake, and being distilled, it has fewer impurities, which apparently means you’re less likely to suffer a hangover the following morning.

 There are several distilleries in and around Naha, one of the oldest, Chuko Awamori Distillery is housed in the island’s oldest timber structure.

 For more information: www.visitokinawa.jp or check out the Advertisement top right.